-In either case, some process is running too long or too many times to complete a specific task.
-Your goal should be to identify which tasks in particular are causing your issue, and focus your effort on optimizing that task.
+Performance issues typically manifest themselves for end-users in one of two ways: either an action takes too long to complete (a page feels slow or unresponsive), or an entire page loads slowly.
+In both cases, some process is running too long or too many times to complete a specific task.
+Your goal should be to identify which tasks in particular are causing your issue, and then focus your effort on optimizing those tasks.

-All performance issues are extremely context-sensitive.
-That is, there is no single cure-all for a performance problem, but this article will attempt to address common issues and how may be able to resolve them.
+All performance issues are extremely context-sensitive, which means there is no single cure-all for a performance problem.
+This document will attempt to address common issues and how you can resolve them.

-Too Many Loads
+3.1 Too Many Loads

-- Many datagrids
+- Many data grids

 - Many nested dataviews